 The eligibility of a borrower for an MCC is based upon the current gross annual household income of the borrowers and all other persons expected to reside in the residence, and MHDC will issue a conditional commitment, provided that the MCC program has not been terminated, based on facts as they exist or as represented to MHDC as of the date of the conditional commitment.
 Changes in the borrower's financial status occurring during the reservation period may affect the validity of the conditional commitment.
-Although it does create certain practical problems, the determination of compliance with the income limits made and substantiated at the time of the loan application or commitment must be updated by a certification of the borrower executed at the loan closing certifying to the conditional commitment and prior to closing, the new spouse must satisfy the prior home ownership requirements contained in the Potential Borrower's Application Affidavit (Form #315) and the Borrower's Closing Affidavit (Form #335) and must execute these forms.
+Although it does create certain practical problems, the determination of compliance with the income limits made and substantiated at the time of the loan application or commitment must be updated by a certification of the borrower executed at the loan closing certifying to the continued compliance with the income limits.
+If the borrower marries after issuance of the conditional commitment and prior to closing, the new spouse must satisfy the prior home ownership requirements contained in the Potential Borrower's Application Affidavit (Form #315) and the Borrower's Closing Affidavit (Form #335) and must execute these forms.
 The certified lender must obtain the original affidavits and forward them to MHDC in a timely manner.